-Whether you're a dog owner in Texas or you're thinking of filing a dog bite injury claim after an incident involving someone else's dog, it helps to understand the state's rules when it comes to a dog owner's liability for harm caused by their animal.
+If you're a dog owner in Texas, or if you're thinking of filing a dog bite injury claim after an incident involving someone else's dog, it helps to understand the state's rules when it comes to a dog owner's liability for harm caused by their animal.
 In this article, we'll explain:

 Unlike many states, Texas does not have a civil statute that specifically lays out a dog owner's civil liability for damages caused by their animal's behavior (i.e. bites and other injuries).

 But in 1974, the Texas Supreme Court ruled (in a case called Marshall v.
 Ranne) that the state follows the "one bite rule" for purposes of personal injury cases stemming from dog bites.
 This means that, in a typical Texas dog bite claim, the injured person usually must show that: